 Don’t buy into this!
 The loft of batting does not equal its warmth.

 The best types of batting are 80% cotton/20% polyester needle punched or 100% cotton.
 These two types of batting are thin and the perfect weight to keep you warm.
-Traditional quilt makers prefer using these battings in their heirloom quilts.
+Traditional quilt makers prefer using these types of batting in their heirloom quilts.

 Some quilt makers looking to make a living making T-shirts quilts will choose the least expensive batting option available.
 Many times this is a high loft polyester batting.
 They might tell you that it will keep you warm.

 Why?
-Because the best battings cost more!
+Because the best batting costs more!
 Quilt makers charging a super low price for their quilts will make up for the low price by using low quality materials.
 They hope their customers will not have information to contradict their "warm" claim.
 Read more about batting here.

 Why would a quilt maker crop-off a logo?
 This happens when you choose a traditional style quilt with one block size.
 Any logo that is larger than this block will be cropped off.
 Any logo way smaller than this size block will be left with too much margin around the design.
 Read more here.

 The photo here shows how graphics were cropped-off on a Project Repat T-shirt blanket.
 This is not right!
 There are ways to make a T-shirt quilt without cropping off any image.
-To us, this is unacceptable.
+To us, a cropped off image is unacceptable.

 What??
 Why would black be the best choice for the back of a T-shirt quilt?
 We like using bright colors that tie into the colors of the T-shirts on the front of the quilt.